-If a professor fails to follow the student bereavement policy, the student may appeal the professor's decision in writing to the Office of the Provost/Dean of Faculty.
+If a faculty member fails to follow this Student Bereavement Policy, the student may appeal the faculty member's decision in writing to, as relevant, the Dean of Undergraduate Faculty or the Dean of Graduate Studies.

 BIAS AND HATE

 Behavior that is prejudice in favor or against a particular person or group, and/or behavior that is motivated in whole or in part by hatred against a victim because of their membership (or perceived membership) in a certain social group or race is prohibited.
 Examples of such groups can include, and are almost exclusively limited to: sex, ethnicity, disability, language, nationality, physical appearance, religion, veteran status, gender identity or sexual orientation.